stratdev3/SimpleW/documentation/simplew/docs/addons/addons.md

 - Create addons with the correct layout and conventions
 - Avoid repetitive setup and boilerplate code
 - Ensure consistency across projects

-## JsonEngines

-**JsonEngine addons** add new JSON engine implementations.

-They allow SimpleW to support different JSON serializers/deserializers, depending on performance needs, features, or external dependencies.

-Each JsonEngine addon provides :
-- A concrete implementation of a `IJsonEngine`
-- A consistent API that integrates with SimpleW’s configuration

-This makes it easy to switch or extend JSON handling without impacting the rest of the system.